MLevy26/hackweekUI/README.md

    - Ensure CORS extension is enabled in your browser

 3. **Flast Backend Set Up Issues**
-   - If you are having issues stalling or updating packages in terminal,  rerun step 1 to ensure that the dev environment is live.
+   - If you are having issues stalling or updating packages in terminal,  rerun step 1-3 to ensure that the dev environment is live.
+Make sure the WARP VPN is on and authenticated.
    - If you are running into an error in terminal due to requiring a password, ask the user to open terminal, run the relevant command, enter the password, and return to goose.

 5. **Common Errors**